peterhinch/micropython-micro-gui/README.md

  * `adjust_vec.py` A pair of `Adjuster`s vary a vector.
  * `bitmap.py` Demo of the `BitMap` widget showing a changing image.
 (See widget docs).
  * `qrcode.py` Display a QR code.
-Requires the uQR module.
+Requires the uQR module: see widget docs.
  * `calendar.py` Demo of grid widget.
  * `epaper.py` Warts-and-all demo for an ePaper display.
 Currently the only supported display is the